natashac18/is-palindrome-challenge/README.md

 ###  Task:

-Write a method is_palindrome(word) that takes in a string word and and returns True if the word is a palendrome, and False, otherwise.
+Write a method is_palindrome(word) that takes in a string word and returns True if the word is a palendrome, and False, otherwise.

 A palendrome is a word that reads the same backward as froward.
 For example: level, madam, civic, minim etc.